electric-eloquence/fepper/README.md

 New UI customizations will not be picked up simply by restarting Fepper.

+### <a id="i18n"></a>I18N

+The Elements, Compounds, and Components directories are optional and can be renamed to anything your charset and file system allow without further configuration.
+The Templates, Pages, and Scrape directories can be renamed, but must also be reconfigured in `patternlab-config.json`.
+Just about all the text in the UI can be changed via UI customization.

+If a need for documentation in another language arises, you are strongly encouraged to translate and use the options that Open Source offers to distribute the translations to the world's community of developers.

 ### <a id="extensions"></a>Extensions

 The `extend` directory is purposed for extending Fepper's functionality.